VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter19.md

 SendMessage (hwndGrid, GRIDM_ADDROW, index, celldata) ;
 ```

-Here, index is the integral index value of row upon the added row; celldata is
+Here, index is the integral index value of row upon the added row; `celldata` is
 a pointer of `GRIDCELLDATA` structure, which is used to set the initial value
 of the new row.

-`GRIDM_DELROW` message is used to delete a row in `GridView`.
+`GRIDM_DELROW` message is used to delete a row in Gridview.

 ```cpp
 int index;